CarlosLevir/FrontEnd-Challenge-ReactJs/README.md

 ## Front-End Challenge

-A Project for a Job Oporunity, Made by so
+A Project for a Job Oporunity, Made by consuming an API.
 ### [DEMO](http://front-end-challenge.esy.es)

 ## Usage